In this useful overview, we will explain how to understand the results of your Google Business Profile Audit report.

 To discover how many people took a particular action on a particular day, place your cursor over the appropriate segment of the graph for the day you're keen to see.
 Select the boxes to the right of the graph to turn off segments, so that you can isolate particular data points that you're interested in.

-Phone calls: This section shows when, and how often, customers called your business via your Google profile.
+Phone calls: This section shows when customers called your business via your Google profile.
 At the top of the section, ‘Total calls’ gives the total number of phone calls in the timeframe that you’ve selected.
-In the graph, you can choose to view trends in customer phone calls by either ‘Day of the week’ or ‘Time of day’.
-The graph will show when customers are most likely to call your business after viewing your business profile on Google.